 It goes up and down around that level and then …

-10- Goes up to retest the R1, fails once, goes down and then goes up to retest.
+10- It goes up to retest the R1, fails once, goes down and then goes up to retest.

 11- It doesn’t show any reaction to the R2 level and goes much higher.